 The season for morel mushrooms is frighteningly short.
 You pick 'em, eat 'em, and they're gone.
 Here's how to preserve them for great eating all year.

-Of course many folks dehydrate morels--I do--and that's a great way to preserve them.
+Of course many folks dehydrate morels, and that's a great way to preserve them.
 But Josh Payne shows Shawn Bailey a different method of preserving the "American truffle" that he claims maintains at least 25 percent more of that great morel flavor than dehydrating.

 Plus, they maintain their size!